 No one is quite sure when he was born,

-But his first spark of consciousness
+But his first charge of consciousness

-Is indelibly carved into his gourd.
+Is carved right into his gourd.

 Are pumpkins no more than this?